Logiqx/gps-details/docs/devices/coros/firmware/3.0708.0/README.md

-At the end of the drive the Vertix 2 was recording a 2s result of 43.44 knots, which was 2 knots slower than the APEX 2 Pro showing 45.39 knots.
+At the end of the drive the Vertix 2 was reporting a 2s result of 43.44 knots, which was 2 knots slower than the APEX 2 Pro showing 45.39 knots.

 ![watch-2s-10s](img/watch-2s-10s.jpg)